This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Protect those around you when you have an HF:

-Give your PHP a list of all your close contacts.
+Give your healthcare provider a list of all your close contacts.
 This includes family, friends, and coworkers.
-Any person you have had contact with will need to be seen by a caregiver.
+Any person you have had contact with will need to be seen by a healthcare provider.
 Each person should be checked for signs and symptoms of an HF.

 Stop breastfeeding when you have an HF:

-Tell your PHP if you are currently breastfeeding your child.
+Tell your healthcare provider if you are currently breastfeeding your child.
 You may need to stop breastfeeding while you have an HF.
 You may pass the HF infection to your child through your breast milk.

 - You feel dizzy and weak, or you have fainted.